ianrose/ianrose.me/source/_posts/getting-posts-by-category-with-hexo.md

 ---
 title: Getting Posts by Category with Hexo
 excerpt: While building with Hexo I came across a need get all the posts by a specific category and render them through a specific partial.
-date: 2014-01-20 20:39:15
+date: 2015-01-20 20:39:15
 tags:
 categories:
 - notes
 ---

-<span class=dropcap>H</span>exo is great open source project in many ways.
+Hexo is great open source project in many ways.
 However due to language barriers the English documentation needs help from the project’s community.
 Myself included.
 Skip right to the [solution](#The_Solution).

 ## The Scenario